BOSSIER CITY EXPUNGEMENT LAWYER

 - The courts acquitted you.

 If you were arrested and further convicted of a misdemeanor crime, you must wait at least five years after the end of your sentence to apply for expungement.
-During that five-year period, only one misdemeanor may be expunged.
+During that five-year period, only one of your misdemeanor convictions may be expunged.
 You also cannot have obtained any felony convictions or pending felony charges during that period.
 Convictions which involve domestic violence, stalking, or sexually motivated crimes are not eligible for expungement.

 Can Felonies be Expunged?

-In certain cases, you may be eligible for expungement even if you have a felony charge in Louisiana.
+In certain cases, a person may be eligible for expungement even if they have a felony charge in Louisiana.
 For example, if the prosecution was dismissed, or if your conviction was set aside, you are eligible.
 Further, if over 10 years have passed since you completed your sentence and you were not convicted of another crime during that period, you may be able to have your felony record expunged.
 However, unless you are seeking expungement for a conviction that was set aside or dismissed, Louisiana allows only one felony expungement within a 15-year period.

 How Long Does it Take for Your Record to Clear After Expungement?